Kaka-do or Kaka-don't?

 Must Visit Attractions In Kakadu

 People often email me and ask for advice on what exactly they should do and mustn't miss.
-I can only repeat, to answer that YOU have to make some effort.
+People, it depends.
+Only you can decide that!

-What you should do and see depends on what your expectations and priorities are, what you enjoy doing, what style of travel you prefer, e.g. if you have a four wheel drive, if you like camping, if you are fit enough for more serious bush walks...
+What you should do and see depends on your expectations and priorities, what you enjoy doing, what style of travel you prefer, e.g. if you have a four wheel drive, if you like camping, if you are fit enough for more serious bush walks...

 If you have little time but want to spend that in Kakadu, focus on one part of the park.
 Kakadu has two entrances.